dloscutoff/hbl/docs/thimble-builtins.md

 Takes a list; returns 1 if the argument is the empty list, 0 if not.

+### `flatten`

+Takes a list, possibly nested; returns a new non-nested list containing all the elements of the sublists, with the sublists themselves having first been recursively flattened.

+### `flatten-once`

+Takes a list, possibly nested; returns a new list containing all the elements of the sublists.
+Sublists are not recursively flattened; if they contain lists, those lists will appear as lists in the result.

 ### `head`

 Takes a list and returns its first element.
 If the list is empty, returns nil.